totvslabs/samples-mobile/README.md

 ## Change-log

-A brief summary of each release can be found on the [releases](https://github.com/totvslabs/clockin-deep-linking-android/releases) do projeto.
+A brief summary of each release can be found on the [releases](https://github.com/totvslabs/clockin-deep-linking-android/releases).

 ## License